Check out our current 3D printed gun digest to learn about the latest news, laws and actual threats to help you sort facts from fears.

 It might seem easy to dismiss anti-3D printed gun legislation as overreaching and embellished.
 But that doesn’t mean the various laws preventing the production and sharing of 3D printed guns don’t have any merit.
 Just as with any other youthful technology, 3D printing will continue to advance and become more affordable.
 If you couple this with recent court settlement allowing Wilson and Defense Distributed to upload 3D printed gun models online, there certainly a slight reason to be concerned about the future of Ghost Guns.

 However, for the time being, the fear-mongering campaign on 3D printed guns is a bit overblown.
 While this emerging technology is providing incredible benefits to the medical, industrial, and consumer sectors, the mainstream media only seems interested in 3D printing when it seems like weapons are falling out of your 3D printer’s extruder.

 At the end of the day, there’s no reason to fear a 3D printed gun any more than you would a conventionally manufactured or CNC milled firearm.
 Most desktop 3D printers are not capable of creating a lethal and fully functional weapon on their own, and metal 3D printed guns are far too expensive to appeal to the average criminals.

 There’s a reason that no violent crimes involving 3D printed guns have been reported.
 They’re unreliable, difficult to produce, and in most places, are harder to come across than black market firearms.
 But, recent developments in both 3D printing technology and the law could make 3D printed guns a more imminent threat in the near future, so it’s pertinent that we keep an eye on this space to see how things change.

-License: The text of "3D Printed Gun Digest – Everything You Need to Know in 2019" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2019 3D Printed Gun Digest (Fall Update)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP